-After you add a passcode, you'll need it every time you unlock your iPhone, as well as after turning on or restarting your iPhone, updating your software, erasing your device, viewing or changing passcode settings, and installing iOS configuration profiles.
+After you add a passcode, you'll need it every time you unlock your iPhone unless you have Face ID or Touch ID set up.
+Even if you have biometric options set up, if they are disabled for whatever reason, you'll need your passcode to reactivate them.
+You'll also need a passcode after turning on or restarting your iPhone, updating your software, erasing your device, viewing or changing passcode settings, and installing iOS configuration profiles.
 This is all pretty important, so I hope you can see why you'd want a passcode on your iPhone.

-To get started, head to the Settings app on your iPhone and choose "Touch ID & Passcode" or just "Passcode" for older devices from the list of options.
+To get started, head to the Settings app on your iPhone and choose "Face ID & Passcode," "Touch ID & Passcode," or just "Passcode" from the list of options, depending on how new or old your iPhone is.
 From here, tap on "Turn Passcode On."
-If you've already set a passcode and just want to make it stronger (like, if you only have a 4-digit passcode), you can choose "Change Passcode" instead.
+If you've already set a passcode and just want to make it stronger (like, if you only have a four-digit passcode), you can choose "Change Passcode" instead.

-On the following screen, you'll be asked to input your current passcode if you're changing it, before you can continue.
-If you're setting one up for the first time, you'll jump right in, and you'll be asked to create a 6-digit numeric passcode, as long as you're running iOS 9 or higher.
+On the following screen, you'll be asked to input your current passcode if you're changing it before you can continue.
+If you're setting one up for the first time, you'll jump right in, and you'll be asked to create a six-digit numeric passcode, as long as you're running iOS 9 or higher.

 However, to make a really strong passcode, we suggest choosing "Passcode Options" on this screen and choosing either "Custom Numeric Code" or "Custom Alphanumeric Code."

 If you choose "Custom Numeric Code" and create a 10-digit number code, that's 100 million different possible combinations.
 Make it 11 and you'll have a billion different possibilities.
 Choose the alphanumeric options and just imagine how much stronger your passcode can be, since you'll not only have numbers but uppercase and lowercase letters and special characters.